You are currently viewing 3 Moving Hacks Worth A Second Glance You Should Know

 A Few Exceptions...

 Your J.W.
-Cole & Sons of Florida Inc. agent may consider taking some perishable items under certain, very specific conditions.
+Cole & Sons, Inc. of Florida agent may consider taking some perishable items under certain, particular conditions.
 Ask about special arrangements for perishables if they:

 After you empty your refrigerators and freezers of food, keep the doors open at least 24 hours before moving.
 This will allow them to dry out, air out, and prevent mold.

-Atlas can transport your personal or sentimental items, but it’s best if you take them.
+Atlas can transport your personal or sentimental items, but it’s best if you take them with you.
 This is especially true for anything that cannot be replaced.
 Should your shipment encounter unforeseen problems, you won’t have to worry.

 What Should I Take with Me When I Move?